xazab/js-dash-sdk-1/docs/examples/receive-money-and-check-balance.md

   });
 ```

-The return element can be used in coordination with a `new Dash.Core.Transaction()`
+The return element can be used in coordination with a `new Xazab.Core.Transaction()`

 ## Get an address